Sale is Ending soon!

 How Soil affects the Taste of Coffee

-The coffee belt offers the perfect climate for growing coffee beans, because coffee needs a very warm climate and a very specific environment in order to be able to grow.
+The coffee belt offers the perfect climate for growing coffee beans, because coffee needs a very warm climate and a very specific environment in order to grow.
 To produce the best possible beans, coffee trees must be grown at great heights in humid, tropical climates with dry and rainy seasons and on fertile soils.

-Other factors that influence the quality and taste of the coffee are the variety of the plant, the quality of the soil and the way in which the fruits of the coffee plant are processed after they are harvested.
+Other factors that influence the quality and taste of the coffee are the variety of the plant, the quality of the soil, and the way in which the fruits of the coffee plant are processed after they are harvested.
 In fact, the combination of factors is so complex that quality and taste can vary dramatically even within a single plantation.

-Soil is where it all begins and like any other agricultural product the conditions need to be ideal for the coffee plant to grow to its full potential.
+Soil is where it all begins, and like any other agricultural product, the conditions need to be ideal for the coffee plant to grow to its full potential.

 The ideal soil